Sexuality Issues for Women Being Treated for Cancer

 Treatment for cancer can cause many changes that may affect your sexuality.
 It can also change the physical or emotional closeness you share with another person.
 Different treatments can cause different physical and psychological changes that can affect how you feel, look, and function.
 These changes may be temporary, or they may last a long time.

 Sex and Cancer: Questions for Your Healthcare Provider

 Questions to ask: How long will these changes last?
 What can I do about them?
 Is it OK to have sex during treatment?

-Whether the changes you experience are short-term or long lasting, you can find ways to feel good about yourself and to be intimate with your partner.
+Whether the changes you have are short-term or long lasting, you can find ways to feel good about yourself and to be intimate with your partner.
 Remember to be patient and give yourself time.
-Be creative.

 What can you do to help the man in your life with prostate cancer?
 Keep the lines of communication open.